Elizabeth A. Isakson, MD, FAAP

 Melissa Passarelli, MA

-Melissa Passarelli is Project Director for Docs for Tots.
+Melissa Passarelli is the Director of Programs for Docs for Tots.
 Melissa has a background in mental health, early learning, and working across systems to affect sustainable change.
 She received her B.A. in Psychology and Public Policy from The George Washington University, during which time she worked for non-profits such as A Wider Circle, Fiver Children’s Foundation, and First Book that focused on providing equal opportunities for education and healthy development for children of all socioeconomic backgrounds.
 In 2014 Melissa earned her M.A. in International Disaster Psychology from the University of Denver and worked as a trauma therapist with refugees, homeless women and children, and survivors of sexual assault.
 Her training included international work in India, disaster response, cultural and body-based clinical interventions for trauma, and global mental health.
 From 2013-2014 she helped establish and coordinate the Trauma and Disaster Recovery Clinic in Denver, Colorado.

 Melissa has been associated with Docs for Tots since 2011 and has been directing the developmental screening project since 2014.

-Ikadshi Thukral is the Project Assistant for Docs for Tots.
+Ikadshi Thukral is the Operations Manager for Docs for Tots.
 She received her Bachelors of Arts degree from St. John’s University in 2014 and majored in Government and Politics.
 Ikadshi is very interested in public policy and it’s affects on our youngest and most vulnerable population.
 In 2010 Ikadshi conducted a study comparing gender roles and domestic violence in first generation Indian immigrants and second generation Indian Americans; for which she became a National Semo-Finalist in the Young Epidemiology Contest Sponsored by College Board.
 Prior to joining Docs for Tots, Ikadshi was the marketing manager/ Designer for NY Commercial real estate from 2012-2014.